 Tanner Vea is a socioculturally oriented learning scientist who studies the intersections between learning, politics, and design.
-He uses ethnographic and other qualitative methods, as well as design-based research methods.
+He uses ethnographic and other qualitative methods and design-based research methods.
 There are two current strands of this work.

-(1) How does politics, as the contest over the definition and distribution of social goods, shape learning processes?
-Tanner's work in this area examines how learning theory can be used to understand social and political change in areas of activity such as activism, as well as how sociopolitical concerns shape learning in more traditional settings.
+(1) How does politics shape learning processes as the contest over the definition and distribution of social goods?
+Tanner's work in this area examines how learning theory can be used to understand the social and political change in areas of activity such as activism and how sociopolitical concerns shape learning in more traditional settings.

 Tanner is accepting applications for new doctoral students interested in issues of power and equity in learning environments.
 Prospective applicants are encouraged to email him for additional information.